makhlaghi/mockgals/README.md

 ------------

 `mockgals` is a tool to make a pre-defined or random set of mock galaxies in a simple `C` array or a FITS image.
-As an option, this program will also produce histograms of the no noised and noised images.
 The unique aspect of `mockgals` is integration of the central regions of the mock profiles and the PSFs.
-If asked to make random profiles, it will make random Sersic profiles (of galaxies) and convolve them with a Moffat PSF (beta=3, FWHM=3 pixels).
+If asked to make random profiles (no options are input), it will make random Sersic profiles (of galaxies) and convolve them with a Moffat PSF.
+As an option, `mockgals` will also produce histograms of the no noised and noised images.
 An example random set of mock galaxies with 50 mock galaxies placed randomly in the image can be seen below:

 <img src="https://raw.github.com/makhlaghi/mockgals/master/jpgs/nonoise.jpg"
     width=300 />